Air Conditioning Contractors

 Step 1: Complete Formal Training in HVAC

 It's a good idea to take electives in electronics and computer science.
-The U.S. Bureau of Labor Statistics states that the best job prospects will be available to air conditioning contractors who're adept at working with complex computer and electronics systems.
+The U.S. Bureau of Labor Statistics reports that the best job prospects will be available to air conditioning contractors who are adept at working with complex computer and electronics systems.
 Look for coursework that covers such topics as digital circuitry, microprocessors and industrial electronics.

 Step 2: Earn Your EPA Certification

 Federal law requires air conditioning contractors who work with refrigerants to pass certification exams designed to ensure the safe handling of these materials.
 Exam topics include refrigerant recovery, recycling, shipping and disposal for high-pressure refrigerants, low-pressure refrigerants or small appliances.
 The EPA approves technical schools and community colleges as certification exam providers.

 Step 3: Acquire Work Experience

 Employers often seek air conditioning contractors who have 2 or more years of experience.
 Many states also demand work experience as a prerequisite for licensure.
-The amount varies by state, but can range from 2 years of work experience after the completion of an apprenticeship to 7 years of work experience for technicians who did not complete one of these training programs.
+The amount varies by state, but can range from 2 years after the completion of an apprenticeship up to 7 years of work experience for technicians who did not complete one of these training programs.
 Aspiring air conditioning contractors can meet these requirements by performing basic tasks alongside more experienced journeyman or master technicians in an entry-level position.

 Step 4: Get Your License

 Every state sets its own qualifications for licensure, but all require air conditioning contractors to pass a licensing exam after earning the necessary work experience.
 They might also mandate that they pass criminal background checks and carry liability insurance or performance bonds.
 Minimum age requirements could also apply.

 - Research continuing education requirements.
 Some state licensing boards require air conditioning contractors to complete around 4 hours of continuing education as a condition of license renewal.